What does it all mean?

 A course is a program of study that you’re enrolled in.
 When you’ve successfully completed a specified number of credit points in your course, you’ll be awarded your degree.

-To graduate, you need to have completed the specified number of credit points for your course.
-Each credit point equals about three hours of work per week including class time.
+To graduate, you need to have completed the specified number of credit points for your degree.
+Each credit point equals about three hours of work per week, including class.

 The Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) is an Australian Government register that lists all Australian education providers offering courses to people studying in Australia on student visas and the courses offered.

 Double degrees involve studying two complementary or completely different degrees.
 You may undertake twobachelor degrees or two master degrees, completing the core zone of both degrees.